prof0x/prof0x-server/README.md

 # Intro to Authentication Based Web Application Attacks

 According to the OWASP Top-10 list of Web Application Vulnerabilitites, *Broken Access Controls* were the most common vulnerability found in 94% of applications, followed by *Encryption Failure* and *Injection* vulnerabilities.
-Given this fact, as developers and users of software that holds Personally Identifiable Information (PII), our first concern should be the integrity of our authentication systems.
+Given this fact, as developers and users of software that holds our Personally Identifiable Information (PII), our first concern should be the integrity of our authentication systems.

 For this project I've cloned a repository for you that implements a simple website with authentication.
 You will 1. run and inspect the code, then 2. create a new branch and update the code to fix a few common authentication issues.
 Finally, you will merge your branch back into the main one.